-Mandatory Declaration Requirements
+New Mandatory Declaration Requirements

-As noted above, CFIUS previously implemented a Pilot Program that calls for mandatory filings for investments involving certain U.S. businesses engaged in activities that pertain to critical technologies.
-Upon taking effect on February 13, 2020, the regulations will expand on the universe of circumstances under which mandatory declarations are required.
-In particular, a covered transaction that involves the acquisition of a "substantial interest" in a TID U.S. business by a foreign person in which a foreign government (other than an excepted foreign state) has a "substantial interest" must be notified to the Committee either through a short-form declaration or a standard voluntary notice.
+As noted above, CFIUS previously implemented a Pilot Program that calls for mandatory filings for investments involving certain U.S. business engaged in activities that pertain to critical technologies.
+Once fully implemented, the proposed regulations will expand on the universe of circumstances under which mandatory declarations are required.
+In particular, a covered transaction that involves the acquisition of a "substantial interest" in a TID U.S. business by a foreign person in which a foreign government has a "substantial interest" must be notified to the Committee either through a short-form declaration or a standard voluntary notice.
 The definition of "substantial interest" depends on the context as follows:

-- A foreign person's "substantial interest" in a TID U.S. business means a voting interest (whether direct or indirect) of 25% or more. - A foreign government's (excluding the government of an excepted foreign state) "substantial interest" in a foreign person investing in a TID U.S. business means a voting interest (whether direct or indirect) of 49% or more.
-This 49 percent ownership interest refers to interests in the general partner or equivalent only, and disregards limited partner interests.
+• A foreign person's "substantial interest" in a TID U.S. business means a voting interest (whether direct or indirect) of 25% or more.

+• A foreign government's "substantial interest" in a foreign person investing in a TID U.S. business means a voting interest (whether direct or indirect) of 49% or more.